LinioIT/rabbitmq-http-relay/README.md

 RabbitMQ Worker for Reliable HTTP Dispatch
 ==========================================
-RabbitMQ consumer, written in Go, which reliably sends POST requests to an http server.
+RabbitMQ consumer, written in Go, which reliably sends requests to an http server.

 Features include:
 - A "wait" queue for holding and retrying failed requests